Mouse Switch Guide

 Pins?
 Never heard of her.

 These switches are surface mounted rather than using pins.
 This type of soldering in mice is mainly used for side buttons, such as the side buttons on the Logitech G Pro Wireless.
+We offer both a light and heavy force option for these.

 Here are the most popular optical mouse switches.